babylonhealth/ios-playbook/TechnicalDocuments/DesignLibrary.md

     }
 ```

-`BabylonAppAppearance` is `DesignLibrary.ComponentsBuilder` so you can call `appearance` in order to reuse Bento components, here is an example
+`BabylonAppAppearance` is a typealias for `DesignLibrary.ComponentsBuilder` so you can call `appearance` in order to reuse Bento components, here is an example

 ```swift
 private func renderTextInput(